Thomas Henry Huxley: Public duties and awards

 In 1873 the King of Sweden made Huxley, Hooker and Tyndall Knights of the Order of the Polar Star: they could wear the insignia but not use the title in Britain.
 Huxley collected many honorary memberships of foreign societies, academic awards and honorary doctorates from Britain and Germany.
-He also became foreign member of the Royal Netherlands Academy of Arts and Sciences in 1892.
+He also became a foreign member of the Royal Netherlands Academy of Arts and Sciences in 1892.
+In 1916 a street in the Bronx, New York City, was named in his honour (Huxley Avenue).

-As recognition of his many public services he was appointed Privy Councillor in 1892.
+As recognition of his many public services, he was appointed Privy Councillor in 1892.

-Despite his many achievements he was given no award by the British state until late in life.
-In this he did better than Darwin, who got no award of any kind from the state.
+Despite his many achievements, he was given no award by the British state until late in life.
+In this, he did better than Darwin, who got no award of any kind from the state.
 (Darwin's proposed knighthood was vetoed by ecclesiastical advisers, including Wilberforce.)
 Perhaps Huxley had commented too often on his dislike of honours, or perhaps his many assaults on the traditional beliefs of organised religion made enemies in the establishment – he had vigorous debates in print with Benjamin Disraeli, William Ewart Gladstone, and Arthur Balfour, and his relationship with Lord Salisbury was less than tranquil.

 Huxley was for about thirty years evolution's most effective advocate, and for some Huxley was "the premier advocate of science in the nineteenth century [for] the whole English-speaking world".

 Though he had many admirers and disciples, his retirement and later death left British zoology somewhat bereft of leadership.
 He had, directly or indirectly, guided the careers and appointments of the next generation.
-Huxley thought he was "the only man who can carry out my work": The deaths of Balfour and W.K.
-Clifford were "the greatest losses to science in our time".
+Huxley thought he was "the only man who can carry out my work": The deaths of Balfour and William Kingdon Clifford were "the greatest losses to science in our time".